Your RRSP Maturity Options

 Plan to transfer the remaining funds to your spouse tax-free by naming him or her as the beneficiary of your RRSP or RRIF.
 At your surviving spouse's death any remaining value is fully taxable in his or her final tax return.

 Insure against the tax liability

-cost of paying the tax that will be due at death.
+You can purchase life insurance to cover the tax liability of your registered assets.
+The cost of life insurance can be a fraction of the cost of paying the tax that will be due at death.
 And either you or your heirs can pay for the policy.